abreukuse/data_app/README.md

 #### Data gathering

 The data were collected from [this](https://dados.fee.tche.br/index.php) web site with the help of [`selenium`](https://selenium-python.readthedocs.io/) library.
-In order to automatically download all the files run the script called [`download_data.py`](https://github.com/abreukuse/data_app/blob/master/data_app/download_data.py) inside the data_app folder.
+In order to automatically download all the files, run the script called [`download_data.py`](https://github.com/abreukuse/data_app/blob/master/data_app/download_data.py) inside the data_app folder.
 The files will be stored in the `download` directory.

 #### Data preprocessing